 SIXT was facing a major problem with price-scraping bots, which attacked SIXT’s systems on a daily basis.
 The bots significantly degraded performance on both the company’s website and mobile app, and the regular early-morning attacks prevented SIXT from scheduling overnight system upgrades and testing.
 This could prevent customers from being able to access the SIXT website and its services.

-SIXT’s engineers attempted to mitigate the bots using a solution purchased from a local vendor, but the product was not robust enough to fit SIXT’s needs.
-The vendor did not allow them to act quickly enough, so by the time SIXT managed to block the bots, the threat actors behind the attacks would alter the bots to evade SIXT’s defenses.
-Additionally, the local vendor’s solution could not differentiate between malicious bots and legitimate automated traffic from SIXT’s extensive partner network.
+SIXT’s engineers attempted to mitigate the bots with a previous solution, but the product was not robust enough to fit SIXT’s needs.
+The solution did not allow them to act quickly enough, so by the time SIXT managed to block the bots, the threat actors behind the attacks would alter the bots to evade SIXT’s defenses.
+Additionally, the past solution could not differentiate between malicious bots and legitimate automated traffic from SIXT’s extensive partner network.